 - Central Board of Direct Taxes (CBDT): Regulates tax policies and compliance norms.

-What Is The Power to Conduct Surveys and Searches?
+1. Power to Conduct Surveys and Searches

-1. Income Tax Surveys (Section 133A)
+a.
+Income Tax Surveys (Section 133A)

 Knowing how to file the powers of income tax authorities correctly can help avoid these situations.
 A common mistake is failing to disclose all revenue sources, which falls under common errors in the powers of income tax authorities.

-2. Income Tax Raids (Section 132)
+b.
+Income Tax Raids (Section 132)

 Authorities conduct search and seizure operations when they suspect tax evasion.